Cabinet may consider relief package for telecom today: Sources

-The Cabinet may consider a relief package for the financially-stressed telecom sector today, a senior government official said.
+New Delhi, Mar 7 (PTI) The Cabinet may today consider a relief package for the financially-stressed telecom sector, a senior government official said.

 The proposal is based on the recommendations of the inter-ministerial group (IMG) on the revival of the sector, and includes extending the duration of spectrum payment for telcos.